mlabuda2/nf-tower-docs/docs/faqs.md

 1. Ensure your `TOWER_DB_DRIVER` uses the specified MariaDB URI.
 2. Modify your `TOWER_DB_URL` to: `TOWER_DB_URL=jdbc:mysql://YOUR_DOMAIN:YOUR_PORT/YOUR_TOWER_DB?usePipelineAuth=false&useBatchMultiSend=false`

 ### Datasets

 **<p data-question>Q: Why are uploads of Datasets via direct calls to the Tower API failing?</p>**

-When uploading Datasets via the Tower GUI or CLI, some steps are automatically done on your behalf.
-Clients wishing to upload Datasets via direct calls to the API are required to undertake a few additional steps:
+When uploading Datasets via the Tower UI or CLI, some steps are automatically done on your behalf.
+To upload Datasets via the TOwer API, additional steps are required:

-  * [ ]
-1. Explicitly define the MIME type of the file they are uploading.
+1. Explicitly define the MIME type of the file being uploaded.
 2. Make two calls to the API:
    1. Create a Dataset object
    2. Upload the samplesheet to the Dataset object.

 Example: